Tuesday, June 11, 2013

 once isn't easy around here.

 To sanitize and whiten bone use regular household hydrogen peroxide (H2O2) that you can easily and inexpensively get ahold of at the grocery store, dollar store or drugstore.
-Do a 50/50 bath with water just above the bones in a loose lidded plastic container to reduce evaporation.
+Pure is fine but if you are really concerned about something small/fragile you can do a 50/50 bath with water.
+Pour it just above the bones in a loose lidded plastic container to reduce evaporation.
 Oxygen activates the peroxide so you want to let air get to it.
 But it will evaporate so keep an eye on it and top it off as needed.
 Also, if you have a tight lid on it pressure may build up and the top literally blows off.

 BONELUST - Skulls, Bones & Teeth